phamxuantoan1996/Linux_Kernel_Devolopment/README.md

 - The relationship between processes is stored in the process descriptor.
 Each task struct has a pointer to the parent's task struct, named "parent", and a list of childrent, named "childrent"

+# 4) Process Creation
+- Process creation in Unix is unique.
+- Most operating system implement a spawn mechanism to create a new process in new address space, read in an executable, and begin executing it.
+Unix takes the unusual approach of separating these steps in to distinct functions : fork() and exec().

+- fork() creates a child process that is a copy of the current task.
+It differs from the parent only in its PID , its PPID, and certain resources and statistics, such as pending signals, which are not inherited.

+- exec() loads a new executable into the address space and begins executing it.

+- The combination of fork() followed by exec() is similar to the single function most operating systems provide.